-Help end western Canada's Wolf Killing Programs
+Help end Western Canada's helicopter killing Programs

 Wolves in Canada are running out of places to hide.
 Each winter, these highly intelligent, highly sentient beings are gunned down from helicopters that are contracted by provincial governments.